mxdavis/timer-billing-client/README.md

 This is the client side of the Timer Billing App.

+The API repo can be found at - https://github.com/mxdavis/timer-billing-app

 It is an open sourced billing app made by and for developers.

 If you fork or clone the repo, upon download you need to run yarn install, and yarn start.